 Segmentation options (tags you can give Jeff at this point):

 - Uncompleted first purchase

 - App install date

-What you can do: run a targeted cross-channel campaign (Push + In-App + Email):
+What you can do: Prompt Jeff to complete a purchase and map a route to the pick-up point.
+Run a targeted cross-channel campaign (Push + In-App + Email).

 Tip: Use geotags to make location comprehensible.

 3. Repeat purchases